DisnakeCommunity/disnake-compass/README.md

 Contributing
 ------------
 Any contributions are welcome, feel free to open an issue or submit a pull request if you would like to see something added.
 Contribution guidelines will come soon.

-Note: due to the file structure of disnake, poetry is unable to install disnake-ext-components into the disnake package in editable mode when you run `poetry install`.
-For this reason, I included the script [`scripts.symlink`](https://github.com/DisnakeCommunity/disnake-ext-components/blob/rewrite/scripts/symlink.py) that automatically symlinks disnake-ext-components into the disnake installation of the python environment you used to run the script.
-It is exposed as a poetry entrypoint under the name `dev-symlink`.
-In other words, running `poetry run dev-symlink` will automatically symlink disnake-ext-components into your poetry virtual environment's disnake installation, which should circumvent the issue.